 Failure or refusal to participate occurs if an individual states orally or in writing an unwillingness to participate.
 It may also occur when a participant’s current performance, inaction, or pattern of behavior, such as repeated absences, suggests a lack of participation without good cause.

-When a Temporary Assistance participant is required to participate and fails to do so without good cause, the Temporary Assistance grant and Food Stamps, if applicable, are reduced.
-(Refer to Section 0295.025.00 SANCTIONS AND THE FOOD STAMP MANUAL)
+When a Temporary Assistance participant is required to participate and fails to do so without good cause, the Temporary Assistance grant and Food Stamps, if applicable, are reduced (refer to Section 0295.025.00 Sanctions and the Supplemental Nutrition Assistance Program (SNAP) Manual).

 The Temporary Assistance grant is not reduced if an exempt volunteer fails to participate without good cause.